-Before being admitted to this Stage, students must have passed in Physics IB (or in Physics IA at a sufficiently high standard) and in Pure Mathematics I. Students of Physics II are advised to take Mathematics to Stage II.
+Before being admitted to this Stage, students must have passed in Physics IB (or in Physics IA at a sufficiently high standard) and in Pure Mathematics IA or IB.
+Students of Physics II are advised to take Mathematics to Stage II.

-31.20 (a), 31.21 (b) Lectures for four hours per week on the following topics: (1) Error Theory; (2) Modern Physics; (3) Electrotechnics; (4) Electromagnetism; (5) Heat and Thermodynamics; (6) General Physics.
+31.20 (a), 31.21 (b) Lectures for four hours per week on the following topics: Vibrations and Waves (inc. Acoustics and Physical Optics); Electromagnetic Theory (inc. aspects of Special Relativity); Electrophysics (circuit theory and electronic devices); Quantum Physics (basic theory and Atomic Physics).
+Each course will consist of approx. 25 lectures.